Muirfield/pocketmine-plugins/ManyWorlds/README.md

 * 1.1.0:
   * Added world unload.
 May cause core dumps.
+  * `ls` sub-command imporvements:
+    * paginated output
+    * show number of players, autoloading and default status
+  * Per-level `motd.txt`.
+Worlds can contain a small `motd.txt` text file that will be displayed when the player enters or when they type the `/motd` command.
-  * Workaround to teleport glitches.
+  * Workaround teleport glitches, with a minimal API to let other plugins use this.
-  * Added support for editing motd.txt
+  * Added `loadall` functionality.
   * BugFix: given an invalid player name to teleport would crash server.
-  * Paginated output of `ls`
-  * `ls` now shows number of players, if the world is automatically loaded, and if it is default.
-  * Teleports show a `motd.txt` in the map world.
-  * Added some hacks to make teleporting less glitchy
-  * API so other Plugins can also use this teleport functionality
-  * Added `loadall` functionality.
-  * Added `motd` command
 * 1.0.0 : Initial release

 Copyright